rud-ninja/land_temperature_forecast/README.md

 ![](https://github.com/rud-ninja/land_temperature_forecast/blob/main/new_images/autocorrelation_london.png)

 **Fig 6: Plots of autocorrelation and partial aurocorrelation functions that demonstrate correlation between past and future values in the time series as a function of the time gap (or lag) between them.
 The above plot is for the city of London.
-The same has been performed for the remaining cities (not shown here).
+The same has been performed for the remaining cities (not shown here)**

 The above figure was followed by an AD fuller test whose resutls were as follows: